faizan-m/faizan-m.github.io/projects.md

 **Technologies Used: Go, Vincross Hexa, Docker**

-CTRL Labs was developing an EMG-based, non-invasive neural interface called CTRL Kit with potential applications in AR/VR, Robotics and general Human-Machine Interaction.

 *Motivation:*
 * Humans have evolved to have a very fine control over our wrist and hands
-* Developing interfaces that can extend this degree of control to robots can be valuable
+* Interfaces that can extend this degree of control to robots can be valuable
-* Applications include remote teleoperation, learning by demonstration and semi-autonomous operation
+* Remote teleoperation, learning by demonstration and semi-autonomous operation

 *Role:*
-* Associate EMG-based readings of muscle movements with a hexapod's appendages
+* Mapped EMG-based readings of muscle activations to hexapod's appendages
-* Developed a mode that mimics finger movements of a human hand in the robot's legs
+* Developed capability to mimic finger movements of a human hand
-* Developed a soccer-mode that allows users to teleoperate the robot; navigate and kick its individual legs
+* Developed capabiltity to kick individual legs and navigate for soccer
+* Helped filming of the demo to NPR for their CTRL Labs documentary

 *Technical Details:*
 * Developed an API in Go programming language for CTRL Kit
-* Developed software to parse neuromuscular information to instructions for the robot
+* Developed logic to parse neuromuscular information into motor commands
-* Generate action requests for the robot's body parts concurrently
+* Generated action requests for the robot's body parts concurrently

 *Results:*
-* The NPR video below shows the hexapod in action as well as introduces the technology behind CTRL Labs
+* The NPR video below introduces the technology and shows the hexapod in action
 <div>{%- include extensions/youtube.html id='cdZLg4IORc0' -%}</div>

 ---